AdrianSuliga/Simple_Games/Guess_a_number/README.md

 Bugs to fix in the future:

 Size of widgets does not scale when user decides to change to fullscreen mode.
+I should also add comments to the source code.